What’s the Buzz

 Both Prozac and Zoloft are generally safe and effective in treating different mental health conditions.
 Work with your healthcare provider to determine if Prozac or Zoloft are best for you based on your symptoms, coexisting medical conditions, and personal preferences.

-If you have been diagnosed with depression or other mental health conditions such as obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), or panic disorder, your healthcare provider may prescribe an antidepressant medication to treat your symptoms.
+If you have been diagnosed with depression or other mental health conditions such as obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), or panic disorder, your healthcare provider may prescribe medications called selective serotonin reuptake inhibitors, or SSRIs, to treat your symptoms.

 Prozac (generic drug fluoxetine) is a selective serotonin reuptake inhibitor (SSRI) that is FDA-approved for: